JeffreyKotz/cs4300/homework2/README.md

 - **db.sqlite3**: database used by the website
 - **movie_theater_booking**: sub directory containing website configuration
 - **bookings**: bookings directory application defining models, views, and tests used by the website

+### ../movie_theater_booking/bookings/
+The main application where a majority of the funcionality is defined along with styling and pages

+- **templates/bookings**: directory where html templates used by application are defined
+- **urls.py**: defines the urls which views can be access through
+- **tests.py**: defines integration and unit tests for the application and api
+- **views.py**: defines viewsets used by application
+- **models.py**: defines the main models used by application
+- **serializers.py**: defines the serializers used to convert model instances to JSON

+### ../movie_theater_booking/tests/
+The Tests directory defines the behave tests, where the features are defined in the Gherkin formate in the features subdirectory, and the tests are implemented in the steps directory

 # Setup